Musa Barrow aiming for European football with Bologna | Goal.com

 "I would like to bring Bologna to the top, perhaps in Europe."

-European qualification is still much of a reality for Bologna at the moment as they are just five points away from the final berth.
+European qualification is still very much a reality for Bologna at the moment as they are just five points away from the final qualification berth.

 Since Barrow's arrival at the Stadio Renato Dall'Ara, Bologna have won three games, drawn two and lost another two.